stanfordnlp/CoreNLP/_pages/regexner.md

 `regexner` annotator.
 For instance, the `ner` annotator handles building entity mentions from named entity tags, so you would want your custom rules to be run by the `ner` annotator.

+That being said, it is possible to run this annotator in isolation by specifying `regexner` in your list of annotators.

 This documentation remains as a detailed description of how a `TokensRegexNERAnnotator` works.

 ## Description